 Genesis opened for David Bowie at the Roundhouse

 The band and its members were still very young at the time and far from being famous.
 So the infamous hippie-festival at the Roundhouse was their biggest gig then.
 Especially as they were booked to open for David Bowie.

 Both Tony Banks and Peter Gabriel were huge fans of David Bowie.
 “Space Oddity“* had been released the year before and Bowie was a rock star already.
 In these days, Bowie and his band appeared on stage in a theatrical way.
 Gabriel was impressed.
 A little later, he used costumes and masks onstage himself.
 His outfits and theatrical performances leaped Genesis on another level in terms of popularity.
 Tony Banks on the other hand was a bit disappointed that Bowie and his band put so much focus on the visuals instead of the music.
 It was the beginning of a conflict within Genesis.
 The conflict grew when Peter Gabriel himself started to dress up and the other band members felt that the stage show distracted from the music more and more.

-Yoko Ono sponsored the “Atomic Sunrise Festival”
+Yoko Ono sponsored the “Atomic Sunrise Festival” at the Roundhouse

 At the festival, the band played songs that would appear on their second album “Trespass“* later that year.
 Video snippets exist that show the band performing “Looking For Someone” and “The Knife”.
 Apparently, “Twilight Alehouse” was also played.
 Ant Phillips jokingly admits that this footage is the only visual proof that he ever performed with the band.

 Althought the gig was a big one for the band, they were not too happy.
 Peter Gabriel remembers that there were more people onstage than in front of the stage.
 Ant Phillips was frightened and nervous.
 His stage fright was one of the reasons he left the group later that year.